rome/tools/website/src/_includes/docs/linting.md

 ## Linting

 We've built Rome to be fantastic at displaying [diagnostics](#diagnostics) and providing as much information as possible for you to understand and fix them.
-We don't believe that existing JavaScript linters do enough.
-More often they get in the way.
-Sometimes conventions, while making code more consistent, make it difficult to remember and work on.
-We have tried to address this in Rome with the following ways:
+We don't believe that existing JavaScript linters do enough, and get in the way more than they should.

+We aim for Rome to have more opinions, do more for you, while being easy to use.
+We try to achieve this the following ways:

- - Providing as much context as possible on why a diagnostic was produced.
+ - Provide as much context as possible on why a diagnostic was produced.
  - Make it obvious and tell you how to fix it (if possible).
  - Offer powerful autofixes so you don't even need to make most changes yourself (via [fixes]()).
  - Offer autofix suggestions for scenarios for potentially unsafe fixes (via [suggestions]()).